Lizzie is a multi award-winning illustrator, speaker and artist based in London.

 In 2015 Lizzie created the international best selling Magical colouring book trilogy with Penguin.
 The books are available in over 14 languages and are sold all over the world.

-A writer of short stories and poetry, Lizzie is currently working on her first novel.
+A writer of short stories and poetry, Lizzie is currently working on several longer projects.
 She is represented by Madeleine Milburn Literary, TV & Film Agency.

 The Big Issue -